mtruesda/FileManager/README.md

 I'm using Python because I have a lot of experiennce writing these sorts of projects in Python and I'm very comfortable with the modules that would be necessary to make something like this work well.

+Something that had to be accounted for was the use of folders in my tree/directory.
+If something within the tree has a name without an extension, it is therefore a folder.
+This is determined through the use of a regex.
+The next step is to figure out how I'm going to add that to the path of the file.

 ## Description of Files

 ### Main.py